 I’m no church historian, and I’m welcome to correction on this point, but when one reads the Reformers and the Puritans, one doesn’t generally find a heavy accent on praying for future spouses.
 Why is that?
 Perhaps they were often so immersed in Scripture that their prayers reflected the topics and language of the Bible.
 They simply didn’t find praying for “the one” to be a major theme in Scripture.
 Perhaps at their best, they were so consumed with Christ and his glory that everything else served that goal.
 It didn’t serve the goal of human marriage.

 A Greater Union

 I’m not offended or annoyed when people tell me that they are praying for me to get married.
-But I hope these same people are also telling single Christians, “I’m praying for you that God would unite your heart to fear his name” (Psalm 86:11).
-I treasure the occasions when someone looks me in the eye and says: “You need to pray that God would help you to count everything as loss because of the surpassing worth of knowing Christ Jesus, of gaining him and being found in him, not having your own righteousness but his.”
+But I hope these same people are also telling singles, “I’m praying for you that God would unite your heart to fear his name” (Psalm 86:11).
+I treasure the occasions when someone looks me in the eye and says.
+“You need to pray that God would help you to count everything as loss because of the surpassing worth of knowing Christ Jesus, of gaining him and being found in him, not having your own righteousness but his.”
 (Philippians 3:7–10).

 Human marriage is a glorious picture of a greater union (Ephesians 5:31–32).
 Our prayers should reflect our affirmation and experience of that greater relationship.
 Perhaps when Paul prayed for Israel’s salvation he was praying for them to find “the One” after all.